 Another Philadelphia landmark that is named after Benjamin Franklin is the Franklin Institute.
-This center was created to promote science research and education and doubles as a museum.
+This center was created to promote scientific research and education and doubles as a museum.
 This institute is located on 222 North 20th Street and was established in 1824.
-Thanks to the technology and resources at this institute, scientists have been able to achieve great wonders such as the electronic television.
+Thanks to the technology and resources at this institute, scientists have been able to achieve great wonders such as electronic television.

 New seasons bring about new experiences and this year the Franklin Institute has two events for the public to enjoy.
 The first event is Franklin Fright, which is an indoor trick-or-treating event that occurs every weekend in October.
 The second, Franklin Frost, is held from November 26-December 31st.
 This event celebrates the spirit of winter with S.T.E.A.M. adventures and a train display.

 If there is one thing that I learned about people and traveling is that they love to hear the word FREE.
 Free admission is granted at the Independence Visitor Center, which is located on 6th and Market streets.
 This center is considered the gateway to all that is Philadelphia.
 This center is open from Sunday to Thursday from 9 am to 5 pm and Friday and Saturday from 9 am – 6 pm.
 Hours may vary as we begin to head into the fall season.